 If you have a problem with your order, such as missing parts, wrong parts, or incorrect billing, contact Dell for customer assistance.
 Have your invoice or packing slip available when you call.
-See the contact information for your region.
+See "Contacting Dell" for the contact information for your region.